Andresmup/github-foundations/09_REPOSITORIES/Readme.md

 When creating source code archives, you can choose to include files stored using Git LFS in the archive.

-You can innclude Git LFS objects in archives.
+You can include Git LFS objects in archives.
 Git LFS usage in archives is billed at the same rate as usage with the client.

 You can choose whether Git Large File Storage (Git LFS) objects are included in source code archives, such as ZIP files and tarballs, GitHub creates for your repository.